 This year, the online gambling market is expected to generate a growth rate of 13.2% at $66.7 billion from last year’s $58.9 billion.
 If you cannot visualize how big $66.7 billion is, try thinking about the most successful video streaming platform, Youtube.
 Youtube has two billion monthly logged-in users, with people uploading 500 hours of video every minute.
 It earns about $15 billion annually – now multiply that income to four.

 This growth is mainly attributed to the worldwide lockdown that forced traditional gamblers and even new participants to engage in them.
 The market is made up of revenues from remote online gaming enterprises like online sports betting, bingo, casino, charity lotteries, and poker games.
+Don’t miss playing on this trusted online betting site if you want unmatched thrill and gameplay.

 Traditional vs. Online Gambling